 Guillotines and Paper Trimmers

 If we can be of any assistance in helping you select the best paper trimmer or guillotine for your requirements then please call the Office Allsorts team on 0115 9455833.

 Although they both do the same job, namely cut paper, there are big differences between a guillotine and a trimmer and which one is most suitable depends on the volume and size of paper you need to cut and the price you want to pay.

-Guillotines cut paper with a large blade in a vertical cutting motion and in terms of heavy duty use, they score better than trimmers.
+Guillotines - Cut paper with a large blade in a vertical cutting motion and in terms of heavy duty use, they score better than trimmers.
 Manual Guillotines can cut between 8 and 35 pieces of 80gsm paper in one cut and whilst most will cut A4 paper some are designed to cut up to A3 in size.
 If you need to cut paper that is larger than A3 or you need to cut higher volumes then you are moving away from manual office shredders and into the industrial market.

-Paper trimmers differ from guillotines in that they use a rotary blade mounted on a horizontal bar to cut through the paper.
+Paper trimmers - Differ from guillotines in that they use a rotary blade mounted on a horizontal bar to cut through the paper.
 Because of this they are often referred to as rotary blade cutters.
 Whilst paper trimmers are not quite as ‘industrial’ as guillotines, some can still cut up to 35 sheets of 80gsm paper in one cut and more importantly, whilst guillotines cut up to A3, paper trimmers can cut paper up to A1 in size.
 Paper trimmers are especially popular for cutting phonographs down to size thanks to their precision finish.

 Like guillotines, most come with pre-printed measurements in both metric and imperial on the cutting board to ensure precise and consistent cutting.
 Paper trimmers are ideal if space is limited as they tend to more compact and certainly weigh less than guillotines.